-Several questions beg to be answered with regard to enforcement as well.
+Several questions beg to be answered, particularly in regard to enforcement.
 How will compliance be enforced?
 Will such regulation make decentralized autonomous organizations (DAO) more popular?
 After all, who will regulators approach to conduct a DAO audit?
 And who will be punished for non-compliance?

 Various blockchain experts are hurriedly seeking to come up with solutions.
 One solution is to “blacklist” personal data in order for it not to be served when requested (even though its not deleted).
 Another suggested solution is to substitute hashes (mathematical derivations of data) for the personal data itself.
 The solution would enable personal data to be verified without exposing it.
 It would also enable data deletion without blockchain alteration.

-Perhaps the most obvious short-term fix is simply to store the personal data off-chain, providing that the blockchain has a means to reference it.
+Perhaps the most obvious short-term fix is simply to store the personal data off-chain, providing that the blockchain has the means to reference it.
 Some technologists believe this is the answer: